Ladyhawke (musician): Teenager (2003–2006)

 Some time after Brown's move to Melbourne, Sydney-based musician Nick Littlemore of Pnau (he later formed Empire of the Sun) heard of her relocation and asked her if she was interested in joining an art rock band he had started called Teenager.
 Brown liked Littlemore's music and, in 2004, decided to join.
 Brown and Littlemore played together for two years, with Brown relocating to Sydney to be closer to the band, as well as other people she enjoyed playing and writing music with.
-Teenager's song "Pony" is featured in the 2008 video game Grand Theft Auto IV.

 Teenager issued their debut album, Thirteen, as well as the related singles "Pony" and "Bound and Gagged", in 2006.
 Mess + Noise's Craig Mathieson described the album as "a pop record, albeit a particularly exotic species that equally suggests creative guile and hints of self-indulgence ...
 'Pony' is the closest the album comes to cheap genre holidaying, approximating rock attitude when the organic and desperate growth of 'Bound And Gagged' is so much more impressive".
 Brown and Littlemore co-wrote "Alone Again" and "West" for Teenager.
 Soon after the album's appearance Brown left to concentrate on her career as Ladyhawke, she later credited Littlemore: